-35 Is there any legislation to protect employees in the event of a business transfer?
+37 Is there any legislation to protect employees in the event of a business transfer?

 There is no law (federal, state or local) that protects employees in the event of a business transfer.
-However, if an employer must lay off employees in connection with the business transfer and such layoff is covered by the WARN Act, the affected employees are entitled to receive 60 days' advance notice of termination.
+However, if an employer must lay off employees in connection with the business transfer and the lay-off is covered by the Worker Adjustment and Retraining Notification Act, the affected employees are entitled to receive 60 days' advance notice of termination.